About This Blog – 4/29/18

 Mentur closely follows the alphabetic principle (spelling indicates pronunciation).
 This makes words easy to read even when the “spelling accent” is not the same as the reader’s speaking accent.
-The “spelling accent” is the pronunciations suggested by the spelling.
+The “spelling accent” is the pronunciation suggested by the spelling.
 There are some words that do not follow the alphabetic principle, and these will require some memorization.
-Words like; I, a, he, go, do, to, two, etc. Also, some homophones—words pronounced the same but spelled differently—and some vowel combinations.
+Words like; I, a, he, go, do, to, two, etc. Also, some homophones (words pronounced the same but spelled differently) and some vowel combinations.

 Mentur favors an American accent but is influenced some by British English and TS.

 Most spellings are relatively trouble-free, but a major complaint will be that the writer will have to learn where the spelling accent differs from his own.
-This will be a major point of contention.
 Consider the US and UK differences in some words; <privacy, missile, schedule, lieutenant> etc. But we need to keep in mind that the spelling accent is only for word identification.
 It should not be seen as showing the “correct” pronunciation.

 Because of the huge number of words in English, it will be impractical to standardize all words, but the most used should be covered easily, and we can tolerate some variable spellings occasionally.
 TS has no spelling accent, yet most of us seem to be able to manage.

 I hope the reader will try his hand at learning to read and spell Mentur—and tell his friends.
 So far, I have gotten no encouragement from the spelling reform community regarding Mentur.
 If I fail to inspire anyone to take up the flag, Mentur will disappear when this blog is no longer available.